vtovkach/git-ai-helper/OpenAi/info.md

-Place the file with your openAi api key in this directory.
+Place the file containing your OpenAI API key in this directory.